djeada/Parallel-And-Concurrent-Programming/README.md

 3. Resource sharing: Code, data, and files can be shared across all threads within a process.

-### Challanges with multithreading
+### Challenges with multithreading

 The irony is that multithreading challenges are coming from its biggest advantage.
 Threads are favored over processes because they share state with one another, making communication simple.
-This fact is also the reason for most common challanges when dealing with multithreading.
+This fact is also the reason for most common challenges when dealing with multithreading.

 #### Data race